yijunx/stardust/product_desc.md

   2. target classrooms

 distribution:
+  1. web service
-web service, charge based on model complexity and blocks easy modification to suit different sectors of the industry distribution with python coaching
+  2. charge based on model complexity and blocks
+  3. modification to suit different sectors of the industry
+  4. distribution with python coaching / user training